tekapo/show-current-template/readme.txt

 None so far.

 == Changelog ==

+= 0.3.3 =
+* No functional change at all except the version number in the plugin php file and donation url.

 = 0.3.2 =
 * No change at all except the version number in the plugin php file.